 As a member of the public you can be thrown into a Police cell, you can be sued, the Bank can refuse you a loan – there is no difference, better or worse for professional private investigators.
 With or without a licence: No Private Investigator has the right to work outside the law of the land.

-The professional investigator must have an appreciation of the Law and needs to remain aware and sensitive to all possible transgressions – if you keep clear minded and remain fair and keep on the right side of the law you will progress without problems.
+The professional investigator must have an appreciation of the Law and must remain aware and sensitive to all possible transgressions – if you keep clear minded and remain fair and keep on the right side of the law you will progress without problems.

 The: “Impact Assessment of Regulations”, in respect of Private Investigators and Precognition Agent (Scotland) advise that: